 When the envelope reaches its peak, the filter will be moved to one extreme of its overall range.
 As the envelope comes to its minimum value, the filter will be at the other extreme of its overall range.

 Let's have another look at that envelope and how it could affect a low-pass-type filter:

-As we’ve discussed briefly in the section on filters, an envelope filter should require a resonant peak if it is to produce a wah-wah-like sound (which is what we typically want out of our envelope filter).
+As we've discussed briefly in the section on filters, an envelope filter should require a resonant peak to produce a wah-wah-like sound (which is what we typically want out of our envelope filter).